 In late 2017 the company stopped selling plastic straws entirely.

-If there are other examples of banning plastic straw that should be included in this list please do let us know in the comments below.
-Sign up to our newsletter to find out more as it happens.
+If there are other examples of banning plastic straws that should be included in this list, please let us know in the comments below.

-Plastic straws are only a small part of our plastic waste problem.
-Moves by governments and companies to ban plastic straws do, regardless, have a big impact.
+Plastic straws are only a tiny part of our plastic waste problem.
+Governments and companies efforts to ban plastic straws do, regardless, have a significant impact.
 Plastic straws have been instrumental in the conversation that has led to action and progress as we begin to reduce the impact of plastic waste on the environment.
-Whereas small and light-weight, they're also highly visible and these moves also help to encourage employees and customers to take action too.
+Whereas small and lightweight, they're also highly visible and affect marine life, and these moves also help to encourage employees and customers to take action too.

-So, whereas banning plastic straws won't rid the Oceans of our plastic mess, it certainly will help to reduce it and encourage wider initiatives and each small step is a step worth taking.
+So, whereas banning plastic straws and other single-use plastic items won't rid the Oceans of our plastic mess, it certainly will help to reduce it and encourage broader initiatives, and each small step is a step worth taking.